jkarlin929/wine-list/README.md

 #### Bonus - New Wine Form
 If you finish early and want to continue practicing your React skills, try making a form and implementing the functionality to let users add new wines to the API.
 We haven't taught you this yet, but we'll be covering it very soon.
 Give it a stab and see if you can get it working.
 Hint - it's not all that different that good old html forms!

+#### BIG BONUS - Webpack

+If you finish the other bonus, refactor your app to be a webpacked full-stack app with a back end that handles your API calls.
+You might need to change where you make your API calls and the destination URL for your API call from your React app to your node server.
+2 step API call??